 Required characteristics of the candidate: You are expected to have an MSc/PhD degree in veterinary science, help with the Canine Brain and Tissue Bank, performing dissections and tissue samplings on donated cadavers, provide help in international collaborations, and write peer-reviewed publications.

 Desirable characteristics: The ideal candidate is also ready to participate in MRI analysis (utilising image post-processing in the development of canine brain imaging atlases), has a strong publication record, advanced English skills, will be enthusiastic, dedicated to strive for scientific excellence, and able to work independently, but also in a multidisciplinary team.

 The full-time position is initially for 1 year, with possible prolongation for up to 3 years.
 Starting date: negotiable.
-Salary: 300,000-500,000 HUF, depending on experience and qualification.
+Salary: competitive compared to Hungarian standards.
 The call is open until fulfilled.

-Please send your CV and a motivation letter to Enikő Kubinyi (email@example.com).
+Please send your CV to Kálmán Czeibert: email@example.com.